mantidproject/mantid/docs/source/algorithms/LoadILLDiffraction-v1.rst

 - **detector scan**, used always for D2B, and for D20 calibration runs, when the detector moves during the run.
 In this configuration the output is a *scanning workspace* containing one spectrum for each pixel at each time index.
 The x-axis is again a single point.

-- **other scan**, e.g. omega scan for D20, IN5, PANTHER, and SHARP, which is another type of motor scan, but it is not the detector that moves, but the sample.
+- **other scan**, e.g. omega scan for D20, which is another type of motor scan, but it is not the detector that moves, but the sample.
 In this case, the data in the raw file is organised just as for *detector scan*, but the output workspace is not a *scanning workspace*.
 It is a regular workspace with x-axis corresponding to the scanned variable, e.g. omega angle.

 Logs
 ####